 PHP runs on commodity hosting environments amazingly well.
 It has a simple understanding of what a program is.
 A PHP file in the web root is requested, compiled and the output sent to the browser.
 Go is not as straight forward to setup.
 It designed for big software on servers that you control.
 This offers greater control at the expense of a hosting complexity.

-I run my own server on a VPS.
-I use apache for several sites and found a way to integrate my Go program into my existing setup.
+There are many golang hosting solutions, I personally run my own server on a VPS.
+I use Apache for several sites and found a way to integrate my Go program into my existing setup.
 The Go binary listens on localhost, and apache forwards requests for nonexistent files or directories to the Go binary.

 I'm not sure how easy it would be for a commodity host to setup a Go environment that is as simple to use as a PHP setup.
 Google does offer Go on it's AppEngine platform.
 My recommendation is to use a VPS and manage the servers yourself.